These Cheesy Roasted Cornish Game Hens are stuffed with cheesy Rice-A-Roni stuffing and roasted until crisp and juicy

 Roasting the Birds

 Finally we roast the birds.
 First preheat the oven to 350 degrees.
 We are going to start out with a low heat roast then crank up the temperature at the end to crisp every thing up.
 Place the hens on a roasting rack (I just bought this rack and LOVE it) over a foil lined baking sheet.
-The boyfriend gets so upset when I forget to line the pans with foil as he is the dish washer in this relationship.
 If you don’t use foil, the pan is a bitch to clean.

 Rub the duck fat over both sides of the birds.
 I think you all know how much I love using duck fat.
 It provides such a wonderful flavor and helps to crisp the skin so nicely.
 I love it.
 Whoever came up with the idea to use duck fat is a genius.
 A GENIUS I say.